balinterdi/emberconf2017-resources/labsessions/03_security.md

 In this lab session, we dissect both *Implicit Grant* flow and the *Authorization Code* flow, and show you the specific security properties for each of these flows.

 Additionally, we will discover how it all comes down to the *access token*, which plays a crucial role in every OAuth 2.0 flow.
-This token is known as a *bearer token*, which essentially means that posession of the token is sufficient to gain access to a protected resource.
+This token is known as a *bearer token*, which essentially means that possession of the token is sufficient to gain access to a protected resource.

 ## One access token to rule them all